 The Jackson Hewitt Basic Tax Course is 60 hours in length.
-Our traditional in-class course is conducted Tuesdays and Thursdays 9:30am to 12:30pm as two 3 hour sessions each week.
-The class runs from September 26th to November 30, 2017.
+Our traditional in-class course is conducted mornings, Tuesdays and Thursdays 9:30am to 12:30pm as two 3 hour sessions each week.
+The class runs from September 24th to November 14, 2019.

 This class meets the certification requirements of the California Tax Education Council (CTEC).
 This certification is a requirement for tax professionals working in California, who are not already enrolled agents, CPA's, or attorneys.

 Enjoy the benefits of face to face interaction with the instructor as well as other students.
 This course is also designed to run side by side with our on-line course.

 Full cost for the course is $149 Price includes books and materials .
 You will also receive full access to our on-line course.
 To start is $59 down payments and then 3 payments of $30 over the course of the class.

 Come in and visit us at any time during the hours shown!

 Review the materials, meet our instructors; find out more about tax school!